logship-io/logsink.github.io/Logship/blog/2023-07-05-independence-day.md

 Thanks for reading!

 Transition generally comes with pain.
-If you see any issues or dead links, please let us know at [support@logship.ai](mailto:support@logship.ai).
+If you see any issues or dead links, please let us know at [support@logship.io](mailto:support@logship.io).

 ---